Explore answers to some Frequently Asked Questions (FAQs) about marking Holocaust Memorial Day by clicking on the questions below.

 Can I use HMD to make comparisons between the Holocaust and the current situation in Israel/Palestine?

-No. It is not appropriate to draw parallels between the Holocaust and the current situation in Israel and the Palestinian territories, or call the conflict a ‘genocide’.
-HMD is a time to remember people who were murdered or had their lives changes irrevocably in the Holocaust, Nazi Persecution and in the subsequent genocides in Cambodia, Rwanda, Bosnia and Darfur.
+No. We do not condone equivocation between the Holocaust and the current situation between Israel and Palestine.
+HMD is a time to remember people who were murdered or had their lives changed irrevocably in the Holocaust, Nazi Persecution of other groups and during the more recent genocides in Cambodia, Rwanda, Bosnia and Darfur.
+HMD should reflect that purpose.

 The context of HMD: